EnviroDIY/USGS_NGWOS/NGWOS_AWS_LORA/ReadMe.md

 # AWS IoT Core over LoRa

-This program transmits data from a Vega Puls 21 and onboard sensors from a Stonefly data logger to AWS IoT Core via LoRa.
+This program transmits data from a VEGAPULS C 21 and onboard sensors from a Stonefly data logger to AWS IoT Core via LoRa.
 It also takes images with a Geolux Hydrocam and saves them to an SD card.
 The images are **not** transmitted anywhere, only saved locally.

 - [AWS IoT Core over LoRa](#aws-iot-core-over-lora)
   - [Physical Connections](#physical-connections)